 In this month’s Joyful Journey, Bishop David Bard talks about being a citizen of America.
-He says, “Even as we celebrate the United States … We need to see where we have fallen short of our highest ideals.”
+He says, “Even as we celebrate the United States … We need to see where… Continue Reading Thoughts on America this 4th of July

 Bishop David Bard has not missed an annual conference session since 1984.
 He believes that conference can be a means of grace, whether the sessions are held in-person or online.